Hudson collective is an ever-growing group of talented members and collaborators.

 Drink of choice: Tequila on ice.

 Favorite thing about the Rivertowns: The Mighty Hudson.

 Personal motto: Just get out of bed.

 PRINCIPAL, KNELL AND CO DESIGN

 Award-winning editorial art director Christy Sheppard Knell leads Knell&Co, a creative agency that designs visual solutions for businesses and organizations including IBM, NYU Langone Health, Condé Nast, and many local small businesses.
 Knell&Co takes the strategies of the nation’s top magazines and applies them to brand development, digital marketing, and printed collateral.
 Christy serves her community as an elected official on the Board of Trustees of the Village of Dobbs Ferry and has worked for WIRED, Vanity Fair, Architectural Digest, and Martha Stewart Living.
 She’s eager to start organizing office pranks and surprise birthday parties for HudCo members.

-On the weekend, you’ll find her: Entertaining her toddlers or encaustic painting.
+On the weekend, you’ll find her: Eating ramen or encaustic painting.

 Always on her desk: Evian.

 Personal motto: The more you do, the more you can do.